 How to Grow Gerbera Daisies

 Growing gerbera daisy plants is possible from seed, seedlings or division.
-Seed is the cheapest method, but seeds must be sown immediately as they lose viability quickly after opening.
+Seed is the cheapest method, but seeds must be sown immediately because they lose viability quickly after opening.
 Keep in mind seeds may also not be true to form.

 Growing from seedlings or divided plants is easier and you can be sure what the flower type will be.
 If you have older plants, the crowns can be lifted and divided in early spring.
 Remove lower leaves and replant immediately.